Laos–United States relations: Foreign assistance and trade relations

-In 2016, Barack Obama became the first sitting president to visit Laos since the start of Communist rule.
+In 2016, Barack Obama became the first sitting president to visit Laos.

 The U.S. government provided more than $13.4 million in foreign assistance to Laos in FY 2006, in areas including unexploded ordnance clearance and removal, health and avian influenza, education, economic development, and governance.

 In December 2004, despite significant bipartisan opposition in the U.S. Congress and Lao- and Hmong-American community George W Bush signed into law a bill extending normal trade relations to Laos.
 Bush was criticized by many fellow Republicans in Congress, including Congressman Mark Andrew Green and Congressman George Radanovich for this move given accusations of serious human rights violations in Laos against the Hmong people.
 In February 2005, a bilateral trade agreement (BTA) between the two countries entered into force.
 There has been a consequent rise in Lao exports to the United States, although the volume of trade remains small in absolute terms.
 Bilateral trade reached $15.7 million in 2006, compared with $8.9 million in 2003.
 The Lao Government is working to implement the provisions of the BTA.